Hongyu-Li/RapGenerator_GPT2/README.md

 ### Acknowledge

 Again, a lot of codes in this repo are borrowed heavily from [GPT2-Chinese](https://github.com/Morizeyao/GPT2-Chinese).
 If you want to know more about GPT2-Chinese, I strongly recommend that you should read the original code in that repo.
+And a big THANK YOU to [google colab](https://colab.research.google.com/) for their free GPU support!
+All of my training, preprocessing and scrapping processes were done on colab.
+It's really amazing!
+One thing needed to state, the idea of rhyme scheme was inspired by [Tong-Music](https://github.com/jianyq/Tong-Music).
+This author also did a lot of works on lyrics generation, if you're interested, please don't be hesitated to check it!

 ### Something Else...